 Completed in 1899, the four-story building is a playful take on tradition.
 While the brick-clad residence is plainer than the nearby Italianate-style brownstones for which the borough is famous, its architecture is not without decorative touches—such as the carved stone corbels at the edge of its rooftop cornice.

-The building at 460 Seventh Avenue has its masonry painted dark gray, and on the ground floor, its brick facade gives way to shou sugi ban timber cladding.
+The building at 460 Seventh Avenue has its masonry painted dark gray, and on the ground floor, its brick facade gives way to shou sugi ban timber cladding designed and manufactured by ReSawn Timber Co.
 The townhouse’s symmetrical trios of windows have also been interrupted: On the ground floor, there’s a larger expanse of storefront glass, and on the upper two floors, painted arches are deliberately offset from the grid—hence the project’s new name: House Offset.

 "I love to use a graphic sensibility in my work with thoughtful color choices and pure geometries," explains Abigail Coover, founder of Overlay Office, which both designed and developed the project.